Sterling Pest Control

 What is bat exclusion, and how does it differ from extermination?

 Bat exclusion is a humane, non-lethal process that removes bats from your structure by installing one-way devices at entry points.
-Bats leave on their own and can’t return.
-Extermination — killing bats — is illegal for most species in the United States.
-Exclusion is the only legal and effective long-term solution.
+Bats leave on their own and can’t return to the roost – they’ll find a new home in a tree or other natural shelter where they can hunt for food.
+Extermination – killing bats – is illegal for most species in the United States.
+These valuable animals provide pest control by eating insects, so exclusion is the only legal and effective long-term solution.

 When is the best time to schedule bat removal?

 Late summer through early fall is the ideal window.
-The maternity season — typically May through August — restricts exclusion work because flightless pups inside your attic would be sealed in and die.
+Winter is not recommended because bats may be hibernating.
+The maternity season – typically May through August – restricts exclusion work because flightless pups inside your attic would be sealed in and die.
 Sterling Pest Control schedules all exclusion projects to comply with state wildlife regulations and seasonal restrictions.

 How do bats get into my house?